 The programme consists of beautiful documentaries showing the beauty of nature, as well as films showing the relationship between man and nature.
 During WFFR, visitors can talk to the many filmmakers present and there will be special lectures and interesting activities about nature conservation and nature films.

-Wildlife Film Festival Rotterdam (WFFR) opens its fifth edition on 30 October with GALAPAGOS: Hope for the Future by Evert van den Bos.
-In this inspiring documentary you fly with albatrosses over breathtaking landscapes, dive with a group of hammerhead sharks through azure blue water and meet the biggest turtles in the world.
+In 2019, Wildlife Film Festival Rotterdam (WFFR) opened the fifth edition on 30 October with GALAPAGOS: Hope for the Future by Evert van den Bos.
+In this inspiring documentary, you fly with albatrosses over breathtaking landscapes, dive with a group of hammerhead sharks through azure blue water and meet the biggest turtles in the world.
 The Galapagos, an archipelago in the middle of the Pacific Ocean, is a unique area.
 This is where Charles Darwin laid the foundation for his groundbreaking theory of evolution.

 Location: Cinerama Rotterdam

 p.s.
 Is the information in this article incorrect or outdated?
 Please let us know.